What To Know About Triangular Alopecia

 What Are The Symptoms & Signs Of Triangular Alopecia?

 As far as the signs of congenital triangular alopecia are concerned, one thing that usually distinguishes it from other types of alopecia is the presence of miniaturised hair follicles.
-It refers to the constricting of the hair follicles.
+As mentioned above, you can find thin and fine vellus hair within such bald patches (although not always).

 And while the same happens in pattern baldness or androgenetic alopecia as well, what makes it different is that it doesn’t progress.
-The size of the triangular patch remains the same, and no new hair regrows in it.
+The size of the triangular patch remains the same, and no new hair grows in it.

 Is Temporal Triangular Alopecia Permanent?

-This lesion will remain as is.
+Temporal triangular alopecia is permanent.
+The condition doesn’t go into remission, resolve on its own, or begin to grow hair once you reach adulthood.
+The lesion will remain as is.
 However, your doctor might try to improve growth in the area by prescribing different medications.
 If that doesn’t work, surgery’s another option.

 Does Triangular Alopecia Spread?

 One of the unique features of triangular alopecia is that it doesn’t spread.
 It will retain its original dimensions as you grow older.
+So you don’t have to worry about it progressing and engulfing other areas of your scalp.
+It doesn’t get worse.

 What Causes Triangular Alopecia?